camunda/camunda-docs-cawemo/content/user-guide/settings.md

 ## Managing Members (Admin Only)

-The admin can view all the users, invite new users to sign up or resend invitations.
+The admin can view all the users and remove them from the organization individually.

+### When LDAP Is Disabled

+New users can be invited to sign up or invitations can be resent.

 ## View Projects (Admin Only)